ginamarie14/module-5-assignment/README.md

 # module-5-assignment

 This web application is a user's daily planner.

-Events can be added every hour from 9am to 5pm (typical business hours) by typing in an event or task in the text area beside each hour.
-These events are saved when the user clicks on the save button to the right of the text area where an event was
+Events can be added every hour from 9am to 5pm (typical business hours) by typing in an event or task in the text area of each time block.
+These events are saved when the user clicks on the save button to the right of the text area where an event was typed in.
+These events remain on screen even if the user refreshes their web browser.

-AS AN employee with a busy schedule
-I WANT to add important events to a daily planner
-SO THAT I can manage my time effectively
-Acceptance Criteria
-GIVEN I am using a daily planner to create a schedule WHEN I open the planner
-THEN the current day is displayed at the top of the calendar WHEN I scroll down
-THEN I am presented with timeblocks for standard business hours WHEN I view the timeblocks for that day
-THEN each timeblock is color coded to indicate whether it is in the past, present, or future WHEN I click into a timeblock
-THEN I can enter an event
-WHEN I click the save button for that timeblock
-THEN the text for that event is saved in local storage WHEN I refresh the page
-THEN the saved events persist
+Depending on the time, each time block will change colors, with green blocks representing the future, red blocks representing the present, and grey blocks representing the past.

+Find the link to the deployed site here: